hieuvp/learning-python/learn-the-basics/hello-world/README.md

 Python uses indentation for blocks, instead of curly braces.
 Both tabs and spaces are supported, but the standard indentation requires standard Python code to use four spaces.
-For example:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=indentation.py) -->
 <!-- The below code snippet is automatically added from indentation.py -->